47 of The Best Sport Psychology Quotes

 Gareth J. Mole

 Comment: I could write a whole book on this subject.
 Maybe I will one day!
 By multitasking, I am not referring to doing more than one thing at a time.
 After all, breathing is doing.
 It’s about trying to complete more than one non-automatic task at a time.
 For example, eating your lunch and typing an email.
 In my view, these kinds of tasks are always best of being done separately.
-There are many reasons but the main one is this kind of multitasking means the quality of both tasks is compromised.
+There are many reasons, but the main one is that this kind of multitasking compromises the quality of both tasks.

 “They don’t hand out winner’s medals to those who were feeling the best on the day, nor to those who were thinking clearly and positively.
 The medals only go to those who did the best.”